-Whether this object should react to pre- or postsynaptic spikes objname : str, optional delay: Quantity, optional
+Whether this object should react to pre- or postsynaptic spikes objname : str, optional delay: Quantity, optional initialise_queue_codeobj The CodeObject initalising the SpikeQueue at the begin of a run queue The SpikeQueue

 The name to use for the object, will be appendend to the name of synapses to create a name in the sense of Nameable.
 If None is provided (the default), prepost will be used.